 Business success is often dependent on ‘Showing-up’.
 If you’re part of a business network group that meets locally then it’s important to ‘show-up’ to the meetings.
 So it is with LinkedIn.
 It’s the biggest business network in the world, and there’s plenty of opportunity out there.
 However it can seem like a needle in a hay-stack, without goals and a plan.

 Having a plan and ‘showing-up’ will move you much closer to new opportunities, and to buyers who are taking a different approach to finding suppliers.
 A few good inquiries, a referral or two, an invitation to bid that seemingly came from no-where are all possible.

-And through this first month, don’t forget to Write down and then Celebrate Successes!
+Through this first month especially – Write down and then Celebrate Successes!

-And track the change in key metrics such as number of contacts and your Social Selling Index
+Track the changes in key metrics such as number of contacts and your Social Selling Index.